How coronavirus impacts students and what to do in 2021

 Although universities aren't obliged to waive or refund your rent if you need to leave halls early, some may decide to.

-A senior housing expert from Citizens Advice, Amy Hughes, said:
+In September 2020, we heard from Citizens Advice.
+A senior housing expert from the charity, Amy Hughes, said:

 It's always worth getting in touch with your landlord and trying to negotiate.
 But realistically, if there is no obligation for them to release you from the contract, they may well be unwilling to do so.